sifangjienan/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.

-creating a new branch is quick （create dev 通过 git switch -c dev）
+creating a new branch is quick AND  simple?（create dev 通过 git switch -c dev）